vietthang207/bubble-saga/README.md

 		+ Choose save as and keyin a preload level name (i.e. "Heart") an alert should shown up that force you to choose another name.

+		g.
+Test save with special name:
+		+ Modify some bubble
+		+ Save and enter the name ".", it should be saved, and you can load it later
+		+ repeat with "/" and "\"

 	4 Test implement of reset